MicrosoftDocs/SupportArticles-docs/SharePoint/SharePointOnline/sites/cannot-delete-sites-protected-by-microsoft365-backup.md

    [https://aka.ms/ProtectedSiteDeletion](https://aka.ms/ProtectedSiteDeletion)

-   This link populates the *Microsoft 365 Backup Protected Site* query in the Microsoft 365 admin center.
+   This link populates the "Microsoft 365 Backup Protected Site" query in the Microsoft 365 admin center.
 1. Select **Contact support**, and then select a contact method.
 1. Leave the prepopulated **Title** field as is and the **Description** field blank.
 1. Fill in the other required fields, and then select **Contact me**.